By Kym Campbell, BSc. | Updated April 19th, 2023

 The Bottom Line

 Carbs are important for PCOS because they influence insulin sensitivity.
-Carbs cause your blood glucose levels to rise promoting the release of insulin.
+Carbs cause your blood sugar levels to rise promoting the release of insulin.
 Achieving good insulin regulation is key to managing all aspects of PCOS.

 There are many ways to further improve insulin sensitivity.
 Monitoring your blood glucose levels, and preparing your carbs correctly can make a big difference.
 Exercise, sleep, and intermittent fasting can also be helpful.